Bright Futures Scholarship

 Awards and Eligibility

 Bright Horizons is pleased to offer Bright Futures awards that will be presented to high school and college students pursuing degrees in the early childhood or related fields.
-In 2020, we will award 30 scholarships in the amount of $500 each.
+In 2020, we will award 30 scholarships each ranging between $250 and $500.
 We reserve the right to review other financial aid options finalists may be receiving.
 Non-traditional students, individuals making a career change, people of color, and students who have overcome obstacles to obtain access to higher education and a career in early childhood are encouraged to apply.

 Students must meet the following criteria by the deadline to be eligible for an award: